ReferralPulse — Stronger Referral Networks

 The assistant pulls Sarah's record up directly.
 You can also ask things the search bar can't answer, like "Which partners haven't I talked to in two months?" or "Show me referrals to Jordan that are still open."
 The assistant runs that as a query against your data and returns a list with links.

-If you'd rather use the typing search, the magnifying glass in the header opens the same overlay you see on desktop, scaled to fit a phone screen.
+If you'd rather use the typing search, the magnifying glass in the header opens the same dialog you see on desktop, scaled to fit a phone screen.

 Tip